atomone-hub/genesis/COMPENDIUM.md

 - Community feedback on various naming options, including '$ATONE'.
 - Discussion on balancing the need for a distinctive identity with avoiding contention and confusion.
 - Various perspectives on how to distinguish AtomOne's branding from existing trademarks.
-- Suggestions for names that reflect the project's identity as a fork and its unique economic security model.
-- Feedback on the use of 'ATONE' as a potential ticker and its reception within the community.

 ### Choose the $ATOM1 ticker ($ATONE)